-

 Heat pumps work in different ways and are compatible with different types of heating systems.
 The two main types of heat pumps that are particularly applicable to social housing which this article will cover are air source heat pumps and ground source heat pumps.
 Other types of heat pumps exist, such as exhaust air, hybrid and water source heat pumps.

-Air source heat pumps utilise heat from the outside air and compress it into higher temperature heat which can be used with a standard wet heating and hot water system (usually underfloor heating and/or radiators).
-They utilise a refrigerant circuit (like a fridge) to increase the temperatures to a level that can be utilised to provide heating and hot water for your properties.
+Air source heat pumps take heat from the outside air and compress it into higher temperatures which can then be used with a standard wet heating and hot water system (usually underfloor heating and/or radiators).
+They make use of a refrigerant circuit (like a fridge) to increase the temperatures to a level that can be utilised to provide heating and hot water for your properties.
 Air source heat pumps are so effective they can extract heat from the air even at temperatures as low as minus 15 degrees centigrade.
 However, at colder temperatures they tend to operate less efficiently.

 Heat pumps use electricity, so it is not free to use for your residents, and grid electricity is not yet zero carbon.
 When paired with solar PV though, running costs and carbon emissions are significantly reduced.